dmeehan1968/junie-explorer/.junie/guidelines.md

 ## Unit Testing

-- Uses Playwright as an end-to-end test runner
+- Uses Playwright as the end-to-end test runner
 - Test suites are organized according to feature/UI Component
 - Test suites a per-feature domain-specific language (DSL) to abstract the Playwright API and make the tests more human readable
+- Colocate the test suite with the component
+- To test locally use `bun run test`.
+Use the argument `--grep <pattern>` to run focussed tests
+- To test interactively, use `bun run test:ui`

 Example DSL (named `<component>.dsl.ts` and co-located with the component)
 ```ts